NazranKhondokar/continuousLearning/proposal/CMS.md

 # **Project Proposal: Clinic Management System**

 ## **1. Executive Summary**
 This proposal outlines the development of a comprehensive **Clinic Management System** for your startup clinic.
-The system will include:
+The system will include
   - A **client-facing website** to showcase your clinic’s services and attract patients.
   - A **management web application** for doctors, patients, and administrators to handle appointments, prescriptions, billing, inventory, and more.
   - **Mobile apps** for doctors and patients to manage appointments, prescriptions, and telemedicine services.

 ## **2. Objectives**
-The core objectives of the project are:
+The core objectives of the project are
   - **Client Website**: Develop an eye-catching website aligned with the clinic’s business and target audience.
   - **Management Web Apps**: Build a robust system for managing doctors, patients, appointments, prescriptions, billing, inventory, laboratory, and telemedicine services.
   - **Mobile Apps**: Develop mobile apps for doctors and patients to manage appointments, prescriptions, and telemedicine services.

 ## **3. Scope of Work**
 The project will be divided into the following components: